Blog

 Word of mouth works extremely well!
 Just describe your expectations and talk to the right people.

-Are you an early bird on local tech conferences?
+Are you an early bird at local tech conferences?
 If you’re not a fan of IT events, it’s a perfect time to become one.
-No matter if it will be a Web Summit or a local IT community gathering, you have a chance to meet fantastic people there.
+Whether it is a Web Summit or a local IT community gathering, you will have a chance to meet fantastic people there.

 The LinkedIn professional network may be the perfect platform to meet your tech partner.
 Besides, YC has launched an entirely free platform for co-founders matching.
 As for other resources, visit Cofounders Lab or AngelList.